marceloribeiro19/Car-Black-Box/README.md

-# ASM330LHB IMU Driver for Automotive Applications
+# Black Box for Automotive Applications

 ## Overview

-The ASM330LHB IMU (Inertial Measurement Unit) is designed for high-performance automotive applications.
-This driver, tailored for the Raspberry Pi 4, offers robust data logging and real-time orientation tracking capabilities, ensuring that vehicle movements are continuously monitored and stored.
+The ASM330LHB and BMI088 IMU are designed for high-performance automotive applications.
+This drivers, tailored for the Raspberry Pi 4, offer robust data logging and real-time orientation tracking capabilities, ensuring that vehicle movements are continuously monitored and stored.

 ## Key Features